-The islands of Malta and Gozo are ideal locations where one can safely purchase property of sale any size, category, and potential with the aim of creating a trustworthy rental investment.
+The islands of Malta and Gozo are ideal locations where one can safely purchase a property of sale of any size, category, and potential with the aim of creating a trustworthy rental investment.
 The fact that the islands are very small and that space is quite limited does not seem to create any difficulty in providing a steady supply of investment opportunities.

-Choose your location well, taking note of the areas that are the most popular for property rentals in Malta with tourists and individuals working in Malta.
-Every individual is of a different category – ranging from students, bachelors and small families, to upmarket well-to-do individuals seeking the best of quality and luxury.
-Tourists are mainly looking to wind down and relax on the islands, or are after a busy few days of culture and history.
-The point here is that each category generally has a different budget, with specific needs and requirements.
-Read more about why you should buy a piece of Malta as an investment.
+Choosing the location of your property investment is very important.
+Before buying the property, one should take note of the areas that are the most popular for property rentals with tourists and individuals working in Malta.
+Every individual is of a different category ranging from students, bachelors and small families, to upmarket individuals seeking the best of quality and luxury.

+For instance, tourists are mainly looking to wind down and relax on the islands, or are after a busy few days of culture and history, hence, a villa for rent in Gozo or a house of character in the narrow streets of Zurrieq might fit well to their desires.
+The point here is that each category of potential customer generally has a different budget, with specific needs and requirements.
+Read more about buying and investing in Malta.

 Invest in a larger medium-sized property with two or three bedrooms such as an apartment or maisonette.
 Depending on your strategy, you may choose to accommodate the English Language schools or simply cater for smaller families or couples.

 The locations that would work for upmarket clients would be Swieqi, Ta’ Xbiex Ta’ L-Ibraġġ, Sliema, St. Julian’s; whereas if you are looking for medium market clients you would look in the following areas: Msida, Valletta, Gżira, Tal-Qroqq, St. Paul’s Bay and Marsascala.
 Rental yields are still substantial and may range from 3.5% to 6.5%.